 Good

-Year 7 applications are handled through local authority coordinated admissions, with clear published timings for the September 2026 intake.
-The school states applications open on 04 August 2025, with a closing date of 31 October 2025, and National Offer Day on 02 March 2026.
+Year 7 applications are handled through local authority coordinated admissions, with clear published timings for the September 2027 intake.
+The current Nottinghamshire route lists applications opening on 3 August 2026, with a closing date of 31 October 2026, and National Offer Day on 1 March 2027.

 If you are trying to sense-check your chances, the most useful practical step is to map your home address against catchment and understand how distance tie-breaks apply in practice.
 FindMySchoolMap Search can help you check your likely distance precisely, but families should still treat admissions as variable year to year depending on the pattern of applicants and sibling links.